-equilibrium distribution of charge states (which may be calculated using equation (7)).
-The relevant terms, corresponding to the volume averaged final densities of an injection with $N{\rm D,inj} = 2 \cdot 10^{24}$ and $N{\rm Ne,inj} = 10^{23}$ , are plotted in figure 6.
+current quench.
+This balance can be understood by comparing ohmic heating to radiative losses at different temperatures, assuming an equilibrium distribution of charge states (which may be calculated using equation (7)).
+The relevant terms, corresponding to the volume averaged final densities of an injection with $N{\rm D,inj}=2\times10^{24}$ and $N{\rm Ne,inj}=10^{23}$, are plotted in figure 6.
 The solid black line shows the radiative losses assuming a completely transparent plasma.
 The green dashed line shows the corresponding radiative losses when the plasma is assumed to be opaque to Lyman radiation.
-The ohmic heating is calculated for two different current densities: $3.5 \text{ MA/m}^2$ (blue dashed), taken as a representative value for the maximum current density, comparable to the peak value seen in figure 3f, and $0.35 \text{ MA/m}^2$ (blue dotted), representing the phase where the ohmic current has partially decayed.
+The ohmic heating is calculated for two different current densities: 3.5 MA m-2 (blue dashed), taken as a representative value for the maximum current density, comparable to the peak value seen in figure 3(f), and 0.35 MA m-2 (blue dotted), representing the phase where the ohmic current has partially decayed.

-High deuterium density corresponds to strong radiative losses at low temperatures, especially below $\sim 2 \,\mathrm{eV}$ , where a substantial fraction of the deuterium

-Through recombination, deuterium recombines. directly contributes to radiation losses, rather than merely increasing the electron density.
-In a transparent plasma with $j{Ohm} = 0.35 \,\mathrm{MA/m^2}$ , the equilibrium temperature is close to 1 eV, with the ionized fraction of deuterium being only a few percent.
+High deuterium density corresponds to strong radiative losses at low temperatures, especially below ~ 2 eV, where a substantial fraction of the deuterium recombines.
+Through recombination, deuterium directly contributes to radiation losses, rather than merely increasing the electron density.
+In a transparent plasma with $j{\rm Ohm} = 0.35~{\rm MA~m^{-2}}$, the equilibrium temperature is close to 1 eV, with the ionized fraction of deuterium being only a few percent.
 This situation favours avalanche, as well as larger induced electric fields (albeit the field decays more rapidly).
-Moreover, although the ohmic current density is modest in the $\sim 1 \,\mathrm{eV}$ regions, the conversion from ohmic to runaway current in a given radial location is not limited by the local ohmic current density.
+Moreover, although the ohmic current density is modest in the ~ 1 eV regions, the conversion from ohmic to runaway current in a given radial location is not limited by the local ohmic current density.
 The current from other parts of the plasma can diffuse into the cold regions, potentially causing a local increase in the current density.
-These effects combined give rise to the increase in the maximum runaway current at large deuterium densities seen in figure 5a.
+These effects combined give rise to the increase in the maximum runaway current at large deuterium densities seen in figure 5(a).